syamkumar58/glorify_god_frontend/APPDETAILS.md

   - Songs information now added more a=information about monetization and total songs played after monetization

 - 8/2/2024
   -Songs information monetization logic moved to backend from front end

+- 9/2/2024
+  - Removed slider on change method for sliding the song